Sharpness-Aware Data Poisoning Attack: Discussion of Existing Data Poisoning Attacks.

 \textbf{Backdoor attacks.} Backdoor attacks aim at inserting triggers into training samples and testing samples, such that triggered inputs will be misclassified.
 Note that there exist many types of backdoor attacks\citep{wu2022backdoorbench} with regard to factors of backdoor, such as attacker's capability(training controllable or not), characteristics of triggers(visibility, etc).
 In Eq.\ref{eq:backdoor}, we focus on so-called \textit{hidden-trigger clean-label} backdoor attacks, meaning attackers insert poisoned samples rather than triggers into the training data, and testing inputs attached with a trigger will be misclassified.
 Hidden-trigger\citep{saha2020hidden} generates poisoned images carrying information about triggered source images and confuses the model during fine-tuning.
 Clean-label\citep{turner2019label} leverages adversarial perturbations to cause a successful backdoored effect.
 However, both methods can hardly succeed in the retrain-from-scratch scenario, as Hidden-trigger is designed for transferring learning and Clean-label needs to control the retraining process.
 Sleeper Agent\citep{souri2022sleeper} incorporates the gradient matching technique to solve the problem in Eq.\ref{eq:backdoor}, and considers ``model restarts'' to adaptively update the model during the generation of poisons, but it can only cover a few models and limits its effectiveness.
-Our SAPA utilizes the sharpness objective to capture the nature of multiple-inner-minima, and is shown to better preserve the poisoning effect during retraining.
+Our SAPA utilizes the sharpness objective to capture the nature of multiple-inner-minima, and is shown to better preserve the poisoning effect during retraining. {It is worth noting that there exists a line of work that consider a different scenario from end-to-end scenario discussed in this paper.
+Some of these attacks need additional assumptions that the attacker can control the re-training process such as WaNet~\citep{nguyen2021wanet} and LiRA~\citep{doan2021lira}; some conduct attacks without involving any models and require noticeable triggers, such as BadNet~\citep{gu2019badnets}.
+Therefore, this line of work is out of the main scope of our paper.}